siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 SHOW STATS;
 ```

-The result should be like:
+The result should be like this:

 ```SQL
 (root@nebula) [moviegraph]> SHOW STATS;